 Brigham Young University is a private research university in Provo, Utah, United States.
-It was founded in 1875 by religious leader and colonizer Brigham Young, and it is sponsored by The Church of Jesus Christ of Latter-day Saints.
+It was founded in 1875 by religious leader Brigham Young, and it is sponsored by The Church of Jesus Christ of Latter-day Saints.

 BYU offers a variety of academic programs, including liberal arts, engineering, agriculture, management, physical and mathematical sciences, nursing, and law.
 It has 186 undergraduate majors, 64 master's programs, and 26 doctoral programs.
 It is broadly organized into 11 colleges or schools at its main Provo campus, with certain colleges and divisions defining their own admission standards.
 The university also administers two satellite campuses, one in Jerusalem and one in Salt Lake City, while its parent organization the Church Educational System sponsors sister schools in Hawaii and Idaho.
 The university is accredited by the Northwest Commission on Colleges and Universities.